MicrosoftDocs/Hololens/hololens/hololens2-development-edition-faq.md

 Your discount credits or trial access will be sent to the email used at purchase within 2 business days of product shipment.

+### Can I "upgrade" my HoloLens 2 (device only) device to the HoloLens 2 Development Edition to get the trial credits?

+No, we do not offer device transfer plans.

 ### What is Unity Pro?

 Unity Pro is a real-time 3D platform for small/mid-sized studios/firms.
 It’s designed for teams with a mix of technical and non-technical skills.
 [Learn more](https://store.unity.com/products/unity-pro)